The Hardest Part (Noah Cyrus album): Critical reception

 The Hardest Part was met with widespread critical acclaim from music critics after its release.
-On Metacritic, which assigns a normalized score out of 100 to ratings from publications, the album received a score of 88 based on 6 reviews, indicating "universal acclaim".
+On Metacritic, which assigns a normalized score out of 100 to ratings from publications, the album received a score of 88, indicating "universal acclaim".

 Maura Johnson of Rolling Stone wrote "A compact yet emotionally resonant collection of Laurel Canyon-recalling pop from the youngest member of the Cyrus clan.
-Channeling Cyrus’ recent travails, which include the death of her grandmother, her parents’ romantic problems, and her own addiction to and recovery from Xanax, The Hardest Part is unflinching yet tender".
+Channeling Cyrus' recent travails, which include the death of her grandmother, her parents’ romantic problems, and her own addiction to and recovery from Xanax, The Hardest Part is unflinching yet tender".
 Laura Freyaldenhoven of The Line of Best Fit stated that the album exceeded expectations, and wrote "With its attention to detail and exceptional vocal delivery, The Hardest Part is a debut for the ages.
 An album that is both culturally relevant and sonically refined to the point of timelessness.
 If Cyrus can make pain sound this beautiful, her take on love must be otherworldly".
-Jemm Aswad of Variety wrote "With 10 songs over just 33 minutes, it’s a wide-ranging, emotional ride that leaves the listener wanting more.
-Almost six years after the release of her debut single, we get the feeling that Cyrus’ career really starts here".
+Jemm Aswad of Variety wrote "With 10 songs over just 33 minutes, it's a wide-ranging, emotional ride that leaves the listener wanting more.
+Almost six years after the release of her debut single, we get the feeling that Cyrus' career really starts here".